 - For Windows 64 bit: SLMGR /REARM

-- Now that you’ve a confirmation prompt on your screen.
+- You have a confirmation prompt on your screen.
 Go ahead and click OK.

 - Exit Command Prompt and restart your machine.